 Staff members are allowed to purchase food from the district's food services.
-However, all purchases must be paid for at the point of sale [insert as applicable: cash, payment account, credit/debit card].
+However, all purchases must be paid for at the point of sale: cash, payment account, credit/debit card.
 Staff members are not allowed to charge meals to be repaid later.